tvsubhaskar/FirstGithubProj/README.md

 # FirstGithubProj
-This is to learn the use of Github for project management
+This is to learn the use of Github for project management Created by TVS Udaya Bhaskar at INCOIS, Hyderabad for project Management.
-\nCreated by TVS Udaya Bhaskar at INCOIS, Hyderabad for project Management.
+The routines corresponding to SOLO floats are added.